ncagle/DNS-over-HTTPS/command-line-variables.md

 ## Variable functions

-To help creating better command lines, there are "functions" that can be applied to the contents when a variable is assigned.
+To help creating better command lines, there are "functions" that can be applied to the contents when a variable is expanded.

-The functions are specified after the variable name, separated by a colon (`:`) before the assign.
-Like:
+The functions are specified after the variable name, separated by a colon (`:`).
+There can be one or more functions applied to a variable.

-    --variable foo:trim=@-

 ### trim

 Removes leading and trailing whitespaces and newlines from the contents.

+    {{foo:trim}}

 ### percent (alias "%")

 Percent-encodes the entire contents.

-    --variable foo:trim:percent=@-
+Example: an environment variable that is trimmed and percent-encoded:

+    {{env:HOME:trim:percent}}

 ## Complete examples